-ONLINE PROGRAM: The Nutrition Challenge is an eight-week online program that helps you increase your fruit and vegetable intake.
-Learn about how many fruits and vegetables you should eat and get weekly recipes.
-Learn more at GetHealthyClarkCounty.org/Eat-Better

-MOBILE APPS: Half My Plate is a mobile app that helps you reach your goals for a healthy diet by inspiring you to make half your plate fruits and vegetables.
+The Nutrition Challenge is an eight-week online program that helps you increase your fruit and vegetable intake.
+Half My Plate is a tracker/app that helps you reach your goals for a healthy diet by inspiring you to make half your plate fruits and vegetables.
 The SNAP Cooking app features hundreds of easy recipes right at your fingertips.
-Download at GetHealthyClarkCounty.org/Eat-Better
+Visit www. gethealthyclarkcounty.org/eat-better to learn more.